kirancgwd/Project-2-Java-twitter-app/README.md

-**This Repository gives you the complete, step-by-step guide to set up and deploy your app to Minikube on Windows — including Docker image handling, Kubernetes Deployment, and Service**
+**This Repository gives you the complete, step-by-step guide to set up and deploy your app to Minikube on your Windows local system — including Docker image handling, Kubernetes Deployment, and Service**

 1. Install Required Tools
 Make sure these are installed: